Before commencing any building works for your new pool or spa, you need to obtain a building permit for the pool/spa and safety barrier.

-The City's Building Services Administration Officers will contact the property owner to arrange these inspections.
-Fees associated with these inspections are independent of the Building Permit application fees.
+We will contact the property owner to arrange these inspections.
+Fees associated with these inspections are independent of the building permit application fees.

-To enable the four-yearly barrier inspection regime to be carried out, the City has fixed a charge of $176 per property which contains a pool or spa.
-The inspection fee is independent of the initial Building Permit application fee.
-It is charged annually and will appear itemised on your Rates Notice each year as one quarter of the total charge ($44).
+To enable the four-yearly barrier inspection regime to be carried out, we have a fixed charge of $176 per property which contains a pool or spa.
+The inspection fee is independent of the initial building permit application fee.
+It is charged annually and will appear itemised on your rates notice each year as one quarter of the total charge ($44).
 The fee is ongoing to ensure the regime is continued.

 Important note: Drowning is preventable.
 Adult supervision when young children are within the enclosure is essential for child safety.
 Maintain the barrier at all times.
 Do not prop the gate open.

-Please contact the City's Building Services on 9528 0333 to book and inspection or to seek advice regarding an existing or proposed barrier.
+Please contact us on 9528 0333 to book an inspection or to seek advice regarding an existing or proposed barrier.